wildonion/katyusha/README.md

 > **Second Method**

-Run docker images inside victim system either by running the container or by loading the saved image.
+Run docker images inside victim system either by running the container or by loading the saved images.